-Based on the above maps of seabird vulnerability to surface oil pollution, 'High' vulnerability is not likely to be encountered over the licence area.
-Based on the above maps, it can be concluded that the licence area shows low to moderate levels of seabird vulnerability to surface pollution for much of the year.
+Based on the above maps of seabird vulnerability to surface oil pollution, 'High' vulnerability is likely to be encountered over part of the licence area primarily during December and January, with areas of High vulnerability in close proximity to the licence area in February, March, July, September and October.
+The months of lowest seabird vulnerability in the licence area are April through to June.
+Based on the above maps, it can be concluded that the licence area shows significant levels of seabird vulnerability to surface pollution for much of the year.